Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Tabulated model parameter constraints

 \section{Tabulated model parameter constraints}

 In this appendix, we present the constraints on the individual model parameters for all sample dwarf galaxies.
-Table~\ref{table2} shows the estimated parameters~$(Q,b_\mathrm{halo},\rho_0,\beta_z,\alpha,\beta,\gamma,i)$ with the error values indicate the 68\% credible intervals computed from the posterior distribution functions of the parameters.
-We also show the dynamical mass-to-light ratios within their half-light radii and the dark matter densities at 150~pc.
+Table~\ref{table2} shows the estimated parameters~$(Q,b_\mathrm{halo},\rho_0,\beta_z,\alpha,\beta,\gamma,i)$ with the error values indicate the 68\% confidence intervals computed from the posterior distribution functions of the parameters.
+We also show the dynamical mass-to-light ratios within their half-light radii, the dark matter densities at 150~pc, and the Bayes factors for the addition of a free halo axis ratio.